 - Work effectively and efficiently with a range of people from support staff, veterinary students to Professors

 - Patience to teach and guide veterinary undergraduate students

 Applications for internships at the RVC need to be submitted via UKPASS.
 For details see How To Apply.

-The Small Animal Internship programme will commence on Monday 18th June 2018.The programme begins with an introduction and orientation week.
+The Small Animal Internship programme will commence 18th June 2018.The programme begins with an introduction and orientation week.
 There is also a week over the Christmas / New Year holiday period working solely in out-of-hours emergency care (first opinion).
 The remainder of the year is divided into thirteen four week-long clinical rotations, which are organised as follows:

 - Eight rotations assigned to small animal referral services: